 Here are some of the cons of Lewin’s change theory.

-It’s Not Detailed Enough
+Kurt Lewin’s Change Model is Not Detailed Enough

 Some think that Lewin’s change management model is a little too simple.
 The steps within each phase can be interpreted in different ways, and it’s often necessary to “fill in the blanks” using another change management model.

-It’s Too Rigid & Doesn’t Reflect Modern Times
+Kurt Lewin’s Change Model is Too Rigid & Doesn’t Reflect Modern Times

 The Freeze stage of Kurt Lewin’s model sometimes comes under scrutiny by those that say it’s too rigid because it “freezes” behaviors that will only need to be unfrozen again in the near future due to how fast technology advances and causes companies to constantly change to keep up.
 They feel the last stage should be more flexible.